Skip to main content

 • pipelines: virtual model aliases that orchestrate multiple provider targets in sequence or fan_out mode.

-Each target can also declare data_policy metadata for retention and training guarantees:
+Each target can also declare data_policy metadata for retention, training, and regulated-routing guarantees:

 pack: